pmoorey/articles/automation-notifications-with-power-automate-teams.md

 ```

-If successful, you should see a desktop alert from Microsoft Teams, and a message in Teams from Flow.
+If successful, you should see a desktop alert from Microsoft Teams, and a message in Teams from Power Automate.

 |Microsoft Teams Notification | Microsoft Teams Message |
 | ------------- | ------------- |